Jmacwill/Nixos/readme.txt

+jonathans nix profile

+use this to install lsp for nix

 This repo is also packaged via Nix flakes.
 The language server package is available in the default flake output github:oxalica/nil#, under bin/nil.